 33. Life Coach: If you’re someone with a calm and reasonable manner, who has a healthy and balanced approach to things and is a great listener, offering these skills to others as a life coach may be a good fit for your small business.

 36. Tutoring: You may have done some of this when you were in school, but here's your opportunity to turn it into a small business.
-If you have a skill for math, English instruction, or any other school subject, and you're inclined to try out mentoring, offer your education services as a tutor to students of any age.
+If you have a skill for math, English instruction, or any other school subject, and you’re inclined to try out mentoring, offer your education service as a tutor to students of any age.
+Combined with an outstanding tutoring logo and some clever brochures, you’re set for success.

 37. Pet Sitting: This could easily be combined with dog walking or other general pet services.
 There are lots of pet motels out there, but people would generally rather their pet get more one-on-one time, or even be watched in their own home.
 If you’re good with furry friends and have the time to devote to making sure they stay happy, pet owners will go back to a reliable pet sitter again and again.